Lucevar/beautiful-jekyll/lists/mwse.md

 [**MGE XE Green Water Fix**](https://www.nexusmods.com/morrowind/mods/45132) by KetGolosov
 [**Opponent Fatigue Indicator - MGE XE Compatible**](https://www.nexusmods.com/morrowind/mods/44363) by Tyler799 - adds a status bar to enemies indicating their current fatigue level, similar to health bars.
 [**Shattered Stones - An Earthquake Mod**](https://www.nexusmods.com/morrowind/mods/45105) by Greatness7, R-Zero, and Vtastek - adds earthquakes to volcanically active regions of Vvardenfell such as the ashlands.
+[**Sunrise and Sunset Season and Latitude Scaling**](https://www.nexusmods.com/morrowind/mods/44375) by svengineer99 - adjusts dawn and dusk times to scale with time of year and latitude.
+[**Sky Diversity**](https://www.nexusmods.com/morrowind/mods/44345) by svengineer99 - generates unique weather textures, rainbows, etc, on the fly to make every shift in weather unique.

 ## Old MGE/MWSE (<= 2.0) (should still work with MWSE2.1+, but these mods don't use Lua.)
 [**MCC Leveller**](https://www.nexusmods.com/morrowind/mods/44294) by mg79 - Skills based smooth levelling similar to GCD, where multiple skills contribute to attribute level ups.
 State-based health.
 Skills decay if you don't use them for long periods of time.
+[**Buff Clipping (A.K.A.
+Overbuff Kickback)**](https://www.nexusmods.com/morrowind/mods/44295) by svengineer99 - enforces caps on the maximum attribute, chameleon, sanctuary and resistance buffs the player can have.
+Exceeding the caps can result in attribute damage, knock-down, endurance and health drains.
+The cap formulas are based on the underlying player attributes and personality that can be customized through global variables.
 [**The Ash Pit**](https://www.nexusmods.com/morrowind/mods/45195) by Team Horny Skulls - adds the Ash Fighters, an arena-based fighting faction with unique combat encounters and quests.
 [**Funny Farm Friends**](https://www.nexusmods.com/morrowind/mods/44689) by Team Green Cow - adds unique companion creatures & combat encounters.
 [**Dreams of the Drunken Mudcrab**](https://www.nexusmods.com/morrowind/mods/44669) by Team Green Cow - Quest mod with unique scripted sequences.